jeffc/i3lock-color/README.md

 *making i3lock's typing indicator color scheme configurable*

-I added the following command line options:
+eBrnd added the following command line options:
 * `--insidevercolor=rrggbbaa` -- Inside of the circle while the password is being verified
 * `--insidewrongcolor=rrggbbaa` -- Inside of the circle when a wrong password was entered
 * `--insidecolor=rrggbbaa` -- Inside of the circle while typing/idle